Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Os0322plJss.md

 ### Transcript

-> um give me an iron man suit powered my fuel rods nuclear pasta that makes us immune from poison radiation can fly like a hot pack yeah let's do it let's add it let's do it for sure
+> give me an iron man suit powered my fuel rods nuclear pasta that makes us immune from poison radiation can fly like a hot pack yeah let's do it let's add it let's do it for sure